ronilaukkarinen/md-wysiwyg-editor/docs/bugs-and-to-do.md

 ## File Handling

-* Open with doesn't allow use of file handle for subsequent save without prompt at this time.
-Need to fix.
 * Can't automatically load last open file on start due to inability to store file handle.
 Possible to fix?

 ## Cut/Copy/Paste Behavior